rodekruis/espocrm-training/docs/general/page5.md

-The roles can be adjusted according to the needs of the program.
+The **Roles** can be adjusted according to the needs of the program.